Tuesday, May 23, 2017

 "Lord of The Flies" Theme Reflection

-As the time the boys thrived on the isolated island became lengthier, the overall moral character of the choir members also began to deteriorate.
-Most of them began to act purely animalistic in nature.
-The character named Ralph, who was originally supposed to function as the leader appointed by the crowd, possessed a conch which was representative of authority.
-However, most members of the British choir either willfully ignored the call of his conch or took his words of reason as a joke.
+As the weeks turned into months, the moral character of the boys deteriorated.
+They acted purely animalistic in nature.
+Ralph, who was originally designated as the leader appointed by the crowd, possessed a conch, which was representative of authority.
+However, most either willfully ignored the call of his conch or took his words of reason as a joke.
 In other words, they ignored the voice of their conscience by rebelling against rightly ordained authority.
-They eventually became so rebellious to authority that they wrongly revoked his position of authority by replacing him with another main character named Jack, who was cruel, savage, and immoral.
-He directly influenced the crowd of boys to create a tribe that functioned apart from Ralph's lawfully given authority.
-They even painted their own faces as a means of covering their actual character.
-They appointed Jack because he suited their desires to partake of their own selfish lifestyles.
-Each individual boy wanted to go his own way.
-The boys reached a point where they no longer cared about appearing visibly in the sight of civilization again.
-They acted in the manner they did because their consciences were seared with a hot iron.
-We need to recognize that morals decline as people refuse to submit to rightful authorities and fail to recognize the needs of others.
+They eventually became so rebellious that they wrongly revoked his position by replacing him with another main character named Jack, who was cruel, savage, and immoral.
+He directly influenced the crowd of boys to create a tribe that functioned apart from Ralph's legitimately bestowed position.
+Further, they painted their own faces as a means of covering who they really were.
+Jack was appointed because he suited the desires of the people to partake in their own wicked desires.
+Each wanted to go his own way.
+No one cared anymore about appearing visibly in the sight of civilization again.
+We ought to recognize that morals decline as people refuse to submit to rightful authorities and fail to recognize the needs of others.
 What all the boys in the novel needed was to get rescued.
 They needed to return back to their regular life patterns at home and look to taking on a career.
-But this could only be made possible, if the boys decided to focus on the welfare of each other.
+However, this could only be made possible, if the boys decided to focus on the welfare of each other.

 No comments: